evanrubel/nodule_volumes/README.md

 ### Setting up the Data

 All inputs must be folders of DICOMS (name the directory the desired series ID) or NIFTIs.
+The NIFTIs must end with the suffix `_0000.nii.gz` to indicate that they are input images.
 We also accept an array of PIDs stored in a JSON entitled `nlst_pids.json`.
 We then ingest all of the timepoints for each PID.

 ### Configuration